Samar2302/Samar2302/README.md

 Software Engineer
 -----------------

 I've learning to code from past 4 years.
 I started with C and end up liking Java and started learning about Spring Boot Framework.
-I recently figured out that i have a keen intrest in Backend Technologies so i am also learning Node Js.
+I recently figured out that i have a keen interest in Backend Technologies so i am also learning Node Js.

 * 🌍  I'm based in Lucknow
 * 🖥️  See my portfolio at [Samar2302](http://samar2302.github.io/)